ehsanmojab/scrapy-lms/README.md

    Open the stid.py file located in the lms/spiders directory.

    Replace the USERNAME and PASSWORD variables with valid credentials.
 You can use one of the username-password pairs from the usernames.csv file (note: the usernames and passwords in this file are identical).
+   note: be aware if you want to run this spider on other LMS websites, you can you your own user and password!

 Update the START_URL variable with the target LMS website's URL.
 4. Run the spider: